Asana/devrel-examples/javascript/webhooks-nodejs/README.md

 1. Creating a webhook (to track changes on a given [task](https://developers.asana.com/docs/tasks))
 2. Receiving notifications about changes to that task
+3. Verifying the integrity of notifications with HMAC signatures

 ## System Requirements